ClaytonKinder/BoomtownFrontEndTest/README.md

 * Be consistent with spacing/indenting in your code and naming conventions across your project’s assets.
 * Generated CSS and Javascript files should be compressed/minimized/optimized.
 * Only use the provided image assets.
 These may be used to create additional assets if necessary - such as a sprite.
 They may also be cropped and compressed.
-* Use Open Sans font.i
+* Use Open Sans font.
 * You are required to push ALL source files to your repo.
 Anything used to build the dashboard should be included.

 ## Final Thoughts